Does Boiling Water Remove Fluoride?

-When boiling water, you're trying to remove the fluoride ion rather than the element fluorine.
+When boiling water, you're trying to remove the fluoride ion before drinking, rather than the element fluorine.
 Because you're not dealing with the intact compound, it is impossible to boil out fluoride completely.

-While boiling may not remove it, other methods actually work:
+Although boiling water doesn’t actually remove fluoride, other methods actually work:

 Methods That Work

 To distill the water, you'll need to boil it, collect the vapor, then chill the vapor until it turns into liquid.
 This method involves boiling.
 However, boiling your H20 by itself will not distill it.

 Pour running water across activated alumina to capture the presence of fluoride.

 Reverse osmosis involves putting water through a semipermeable membrane, which leaves ions on one side.
 This makes the water have a lower concentration.